 Formal lectures, guest lecturers from industry, discussions, individual and group presentation, group exercises, case studies, guided readings and guidance on key sources of reference material.
-Feed back and guidance are important elements complementing an emphasis on self-study These are supported by lectures and blackboard.
+These are supported by lectures and blackboard.
 A6.

 Formal lectures supported by peer facilitation practice.
 Support is provided via virtual learning environment.